10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 September in Langtang is the month of celebrations and gartering.
 You get to be a part of the local culture while eating local food and dancing to their music.
 It’s definitely a magnificent time of the visit before the trail gets busy with trekkers from all over the world.

-Mardi Himal Base camp Trek in September
+Mardi Himal Base Camp Trek in September

 Annapurna Base Camp Trek in September

 The wholesome and versatile tour of Annapurna’s base camp is another famous trekking journey.
 The 67 km of the round trek from Pokhara can be completed in about 10 days.
-About two weeks of the walk takes you to the alpine forest, hidden valleys, pristine glaciers, and also to Macchapucchre base camp.
+About two weeks of the walk takes you to the alpine forest, hidden valleys, pristine glaciers, and also to Macchapuchhre base camp.

 During September, you will not face any issues crossing the high passes leading you to the base camp.
 At 4,130m in height, it’s a relatively easy walk with little risk of altitude sickness.
 In the villages like Chhomorong, Bamboo, and Deurali, you get to interact with the locals and learn about their lifestyle in the tea houses.
 Also, you can easily add some exciting parts such as Poonhill and Ghandruk for a magnificent experience.